 Although Yamaha motorcycles receive a rigid inspection before shipment from the factory, trouble may occur during operation.
-Any problem in the fuel, compression, or ignition systems can cause poor starting and loss of power The troubleshooting chart describes a quick, easy procedure for checking these systems If your motorcycle requires any repair, bring it to a Yamaha dealer.
-The skilled technicians at a Yamaha dealer ship have the tools, experience, and know-how to properly service your motorcycle.
+Any problem in the fuel, compression, or ignition systems can cause poor starting and loss of power.
+The troubleshooting chart describes a quick, easy procedure for making checks.
+If your motorcycle requires any repair, bring it to a Yamaha dealer.
+The skilled technicians at a Yamaha dealership have the tools, experience, and know-how to properly service your motorcycle.
 Use only genuine Yamaha parts on your motorcycle.
-Imitations parts may look like Yamaha parts, but they are often inferior.
-Consequently, they have a shorter service life and can lead to expensive repair bills.
+Imitation parts may look like Yamaha parts, but they are often inferior Consequently, they have a shorter service life and can lead to expensive repair bills.